 - 7.5 The next set of reasonable alternatives that have been assessed relate to the level of housing growth that has been proposed in the Neighbourhood Plan.
-The work undertaken to review sites is included at Appendix 2.
-The Neighbourhood Plan proposes to allocate housing for up to 58 dwellings on one site: - Policy 7 Woodhill School North / South: This policy provides for up to 58 dwellings, together with associated open space and an overflow car park for the Botley Community Centre. - 7.6 The strategic policies set out in the adopted Eastleigh Local Plan do not identify a specific housing requirement figure for Botley (or for any other designated neighbourhood plan areas). - 7.7 Strategic Policy S2 of the Local Plan aims to deliver 14,580 over the plan period (2016-2036), which is expected to include 7,187 dwellings on sites with extant planning permission and 732 dwellings on new sites allocated in the plan (in addition to some dwellings already completed prior to 2019 and an allowance for windfall development). - 7.8 In respect of the Neighbourhood Plan area, these permitted or allocated strategic sites, as set out in Local Plan Policy S3, are set to deliver a total of 2,455 dwellings and include: - Land north and east of Boorley Green and Botley (1,400 dwellings) - Land to the north-west of Boorley Green (680 dwellings) - Land northeast of Winchester Street (Uplands Farm) (375 dwellings) - 7.9 Policy S3 of the Local Plan also states that provision is also made for dwellings on new smaller greenfield and urban sites within and adjoining a number of existing settlements, including Botley.
+Currently the Neighbourhood Plan proposes to allocate housing for up to 40 dwellings across two allocation sites: - Policy 7 Woodhill School North: This policy provides for a maximum of 20 dwellings, together with associated open space and an overflow car park for the Botley Community Centre. - Policy 8 Woodhill School South: This policy provides for a maximum of 20 dwellings, together with associated open space. - 7.6 The strategic policies set out in the adopted Eastleigh Local Plan do not identify a specific housing requirement figure for Botley (or for any other designated neighbourhood plan areas). - 7.7 Strategic Policy S2 of the Local Plan aims to deliver 14,580 over the plan period (2016-2036), which is expected to include 7,187 dwellings on sites with extant planning permission and 732 dwellings on new sites allocated in the plan (in addition to some dwellings already completed prior to 2019 and an allowance for windfall development). - 7.8 In respect of the Neighbourhood Plan area, these permitted or allocated strategic sites, as set out in Local Plan Policy S3, are set to deliver a total of 2,455 dwellings and include: - Land north and east of Boorley Green and Botley (1,400 dwellings) - Land to the north-west of Boorley Green (680 dwellings) - Land north east of Winchester Street (Uplands Farm) (375 dwellings) - 7.9 Policy S3 of the Local Plan also states that provision is also made for dwellings on new smaller greenfield and urban sites within and adjoining a number of existing settlements, including Botley.
 These smaller sites are expected to deliver a further 308 dwellings (net) across the Neighbourhood Plan area. - 7.10 Within the Local Plan, Botley is identified as a 'level 3' settlement within the Settlement Hierarchy, described as "larger villages, principally serving the day to day needs of their local catchment, and employment centres".
 Boorley Green is currently identified as a 'level 4' settlement, however it is anticipated that the development that is allocated here will result in its changing position in the hierarchy. - 7.11 Strategic Policy S6 of the Local Plan also requires that development does not undermine the physical extent and/or visual separation of settlements, including between Hedge End, Botley and Boorley Green.
 Any new development should not physically and/or visually undermine the gap between these settlements. - 7.12 The Botley Neighbourhood Plan is required to be in accordance with the above strategic policies as set out in the Local Plan. - 7.13 As no minimum housing requirement figure for the Botley neighbourhood area has been set through the Local Plan, the Neighbourhood Plan is therefore in accordance with Strategic Policies S2 and S3 relating to housing delivery.
-Paragraph 29 of the NPPF states that "Neighbourhood plans should not promote less development than set out in the strategic policies for the area or undermine those strategic policies".
+Paragraph 29 of the NPPF states that "Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies".
 It is possible therefore for a Neighbourhood Plan to allocate more development than set out in the Local Plan, so long as these allocations do not undermine the Local Plan's strategic policies and allocations.